Francisco Tatad: Fifth Republic

 Tatad ran again for senator under the Koalisyon ng Nagkakaisang Pilipino of actor Fernando Poe Jr. in 2004 but lost.
-In 2007, he resigned from the governing board of the United Opposition as a protest against the party's decision to draft Alan Peter Cayetano, Joseph Victor Ejercito and Aquilino Pimentel III as its senatorial candidates due to issues of "dynasty-building", as the three have relatives already serving in the Senate.
+In 2007, he resigned from the governing board of the United Opposition as a protest against the party's decision to draft Alan Peter Cayetano, JV Ejercito and Aquilino Pimentel III as its senatorial candidates due to issues of "dynasty-building", as the three had relatives already serving in the Senate.
 In 2010, he ran again for senator but lost, finishing only in the 27th place.

 During the hearing on the impeachment of Chief Justice Renato Corona on January 19, 2012, Tatad had a verbal confrontation with Senator-Judge Franklin Drilon, accusing him of acting like a part of the prosecution team.
 Drilon allegedly challenged him to disqualify him from participating in the proceedings.